Harsh-Vrdhn/TryHackMe/biohazard/README.md

       Note: You need to collect all 4 crests, combine and decode to reavel another path The combination should be crest 1 + crest 2 + crest 3 + crest 4.
 Also, the        combination is a type of encoded base and you need to decode it.

-       decode using base 32 an then base64 u get: h1bnRlciwgRlRQIHBh
+       decode using base 32 an then base64 you get: h1bnRlciwgRlRQIHBh

  ARMOR ROOM: